You need to enable JavaScript to run this app.

 • any additions or variations to the above (such as, increased height, gate installation or trellis) will be at the cost of the applicant.
 Council does not contribute to general maintenance and repair of existing fences.

-If you would like to apply to Council for half cost fencing, you need to provide two quotations from a registered provider with your name, address and contact details.
+If you would like to apply to Council for a fencing contribution, you need to provide one quotation from a registered provider with your name, address and contact details.
+Once works are completed and inspected, Council will then reimburse costs as per the above, after proof of payment has been received.

 To place a request for half cost fencing, submit your quotes: